elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-4-file-systems-and-such.md

     -bash: /mnt/root_file: Permission denied

 We can see that user1 cannot edit the file.
-Now let&#8217;s enable user1 to be able to write to that file with ACLs with root:
+Now let's enable user1 to be able to write to that file with ACLs with root:

     [root@rhel01 mnt]# setfacl -m u:user1:rw /mnt/root_file
     [root@rhel01 mnt]# getfacl /mnt/root_file